In her blog ‘Bakingdom’, Darla gets us ready for St. Patrick’s Day with this tasty looking treat.

 Continue boiling, stirring constantly (be sure to get in the corners of the pan), until the mixture reaches 300 degrees.

-Remove the mixture from the heat and pour onto a pan lined with parchment paper or a Silpat mat.
+Remove the mixture from the heat and pour into a pan lined with parchment paper or a Silpat mat.

 If necessary, use an offset or heatproof spatula to spread the candy evenly.